lesterchan/gamerz-file-explorer/README.md

 * NEW: New design using Bootstrap with Font Awesome

 #### Version 1.2.0 (01-02-2006)
-* NEW: XHTML 1.1 Comptible Now
+* NEW: XHTML 1.1 Compatible Now

 #### Version 1.20 Beta 3 (24-10-2006)
 * FIXED: Error Displaying File Size More Than 2GB